bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/Entities/IfcGroundReinforcementElement/Documentation.md

-An element that serves as reinforcement of the existing ground
+An element that serves as reinforcement of the existing ground.